Lov\'{a}sz' original lower bound: Getting tighter bounds and Reducing computational complexity: Is a homotopy pushout in graphs?

-To define $F'$, one has to use the homotopies $H_C$ and $H_B$.
-To do this, one needs to take the double mapping cylinder of $\{f',g'\}$ of length at least $m+k$ more than that of double mapping cylinder of $\{f,g\}$.
-Thus one can never define a graph homomorphism $F' : D_n' \to D_n$.
-Therefore, the best graph homomorphism to compare the valid composition $F F'$ is the shrink map.

 Let $l = \max\{m,k\}$ so that all the given homotopies are of the same length $l$.
-This can be done by repeating the values on the last level of the homotopy on the new added levels.
+This can be done by repeating the values on the last level of the homotopy on the newly added levels.

 For $n' = n+ 2l$, $F' : D_{l + n + l}' \rightarrow D_n$ can be defined as $F'(b') = h_{B'}(b')$, $F'(c') = h_{C'}(c')$, for all $b' \in B'$ and $ c' \in C'$, and for $a' \in A', s \in I_{l + n + l}$,